Internet-of-People/iop-blockchain/PREMINING.md

 ---

-You can **Wath-only** this IoP coins in your wallet by importing a IoP address that was automatically generated during the execution of the distribution.
+You can **Watch-only** this IoP coins in your wallet by importing a IoP address that was automatically generated during the execution of the distribution.

 You can view your addresses for each date in the [PreMining Distribution Output](https://docs.google.com/spreadsheets/d/1NafNFjKbBl-RCeh7wLoDGeZqSGnAFvIPciGbEdmmSZk/edit?usp=sharing)